CITYWIDE DEPLOYMENT EXERCISE will be held in a hybrid for the first time.

 Several times each year, Portland NETs participate in a Citywide Deployment Exercise.
 This helps us improve our skills, make important revisions to our Operations & Communications Plans, and inform our training plans.
 The First Virtual Citywide Deployment Exercise was held via Zoom on December 5th 2020.
-The Spring 2021 Virtual Citywide Deployment Exercise is scheduled for May 15th 2021, More Information is Coming!
+The Spring 2021 Virtual Citywide Deployment Exercise was held on Saturday May 15, 2021,* The next Citywide Deployment Exercise will be held on Sunday, November 7, 2021 from 1 to 4 pm using a combination of outdoor activities and Zoom meetings.
+Contact your NET Team Leader (TL) for more information or you can email NETDeploymentExercise@gmail.com.

 - Team Registration Form (link removed until further notice)